-Observations and Measurements (O&M, 2017) is an international OGC Standard.
-This standard specifies an XML implementation for the OGC and ISO Observations and Measurements (O&M) conceptual model, including a schema for Sampling Features.
+Observations and Measurements (O&M, 2018) is an international OGC Standard.
+This standard is an XML implementation for the OGC and ISO Observations and Measurements (O&M) conceptual model and it includes a schema for Sampling Features.
 The origins of the O&M are in the Sensor Web Enablement (SWE) initiative of the OGC.
-Together with other SWE framework open standards like SensorML and Sensor Observation Service (SOS), O&M provides a system-independent, Internet-enabled ways of data exchange between different parts of sensor networks and other systems using the captured sensor information.
-O&M standard defines XML schemas for observations and features involved in sampling when making observations.
-These provide document models for the exchange of information describing observation acts and their results, both within and between different scientific and technical communities.
+O&M provides a system-independent, Internet-enabled ways of data exchange between different parts of sensor networks and other systems using the captured sensor information.
+XML schemas for observations and features involved in sampling when making observations are defined by OGC O&M standard.
+These enables the exchange of information describing observation acts and their results using common document models.
+Different technical and scientific communities are able to use these models.

-5.6.3 SensorThings
+5.6.3 OGC SensorThings

-SensorThings (SensorThings, 2017) is an OGC standard provides an open, geospatial enabled, unified way to interconnect Internet of Things (IoT) devices, data and applications over the Web.
-SensorThings is a non-proprietary, platform-independent, and perpetual royalty-free standard.
-It builds on a rich set of proven-working and widely-adopted open standards, such as the Web protocols and the OGC Sensor Web Enablement (SWE) standards, including the ISO/OGC Observation and Measurement data model.
+SensorThings (SensorThings, 2017) is another OGC standard.
+It offers an open, geospatial enabled, unified way to interconnect Internet of Things (IoT) devices, data and applications over the Web.
+SensorThings is a platform-independent, non-proprietary and perpetual royalty-free standard.
+It builds on open standards, such as the Web protocols and the OGC Sensor Web Enablement (SWE) standards, including the ISO/OGC Observation and Measurement data model.

 SensorThings includes two basic functionalities and each function is handled by a profile, the Sensing and the Tasking Profile.
 The Sensing Profile provides a standard way to manage observations and metadata from diverse IoT sensor systems.
-It provides functions similar to the OGC Sensor Observation Service.
-Tasking Profile provides a standard way for parameterizing - also called tasking - of task-able IoT devices, such as sensors or actuators.
+There are similarities with the OGC Sensor Observation Service.
+Tasking Profile provides a standard way for parameterizing IoT devices.
 It provides functions similar to the OGC Sensor Planning Service.
 The main difference between the SensorThings API and OGC Sensor Observation Service and Sensor Planning Service is that the SensorThings API is designed specifically for the resource-constrained IoT devices and the Web developers.